 MUS E533 Research in Music Education (arr. cr.)
 P: E632 Advanced Quantitative Research in Music Education or consent of instructor.
-This course is exempt from the Incomplete rule.

 MUS E535 Measurement, Evaluation, and Guidance in Music (3 cr.)
 Standardized tests, classroom or studio marking, auditioning, and adjudication; evaluation of aptitude in light of professional and educational criteria; and use of data in counseling.